himoose/user-docs/docs/features/topical-authority.md

 - **Many high-priority gaps**: Create new content to fill missing subtopics
 - **Few/no gaps but low coverage scores**: Improve existing content—make it more comprehensive

 **General rule**: Fill critical gaps first, then improve existing pages.
-Creating new content for already-covered subtopics dilutes authority; filling gaps expands it.
+Creating new content for already-covered subtopics dilutes authority and can cause duplicate content issues if you leave both live; filling gaps expands it.

 ### How often should I re-analyze topical authority?